HXDU/Project-3-Mini-Challenge-3/README.md

 ## The Data
   - 41942 Rows
   - 4 Columns
-    - time (date/time the message was posted)
+    - time (Date/time the message was posted)
     - location (Which neighborhood the message was posted from)
-    - account (user handle of the person who posted the message)
+    - account (User handle of the person who posted the message)
     - message (The message itself)

 ### Example Data Entry